ehardarson/ansible-role-nginx/README.md

 # ansible-nginx
-Ansible role for nginx on Linux
+Ansible role for nginx on Debian bases Linux